jamesnw/objectionable/README.md

 Any mutations to `observed` will be reported.

-4. Fix the issue, and uninstall objectionable.
+4. Fix the issue, and uninstall `objectionable`.
+This strategy may have unintended consequences, so it's not recommended to use it long term.

 ## Features: